-In this tutorial, learn how to create a Watson IoT Platform Starter application for connecting IoT devices and simulated IoT devices to the Watson IoT Platform.
-The Internet of Things Platform Starter is designed with pre-assembled services that work together, including a Node-RED Node.js web server, a Cloudant database to store the sensor data, and the IoT Platform service so you can connect devices.
+In this tutorial, learn how to create a Node-RED and Watson IoT Platform starter application that can be used to connect IoT devices and simulated IoT devices to the Watson IoT Platform.
+This combination of services will be assembled to work together, including a Node-RED Node.js web server, a Cloudant database to store the sensor data, and the IoT Platform service, so that you can easily connect IoT devices.

-To complete this tutorial, you need an IBM Cloud account (IBM Cloud Lite, trial, or paid account).
+To complete this tutorial, you need an IBM Cloud account.

-Follow these steps to create a Watson IoT Platform Starter application in the IBM Cloud.
+Follow these steps to create a Node-RED starter application in the IBM Cloud.

 Log in to IBM Cloud.

 Click on the Node-RED App tile.

 This will show you an overview of the Starter Kit and what it provides.

 On the Create tab, a randomly generated App name will be suggested.
 Either accept that default name or provide a unique name for your application.
 This will become part of the application URL.

 Note: If the name is not unique, you will see an error message and you must enter a different name before you can continue.

 The Node-RED starter application requires an instance of the Cloudant database service with IBM Cloud IAM and Cloudant credentials to store your application flow configuration.
 Select the region the service should be created in and what pricing plan it should use.